 Looking to save up for a vacation, a new car or some other expense your regular paycheck won’t cover?
 What about a second job?
-According to the United States Census Bureau, many Americans are going this route.
+According to the United States Census Bureau, many Americans see the side job benefits and are going this route.
 Holding multiple jobs has become more common in the last two decades, and 4.9 percent of 164 million US workers now hold two or more paid positions.

 extra income